ecarmu/universityCodes/README.md

-My projects for the university
+My projects and assignemnt solutions for the university